Witchcraft

-I am a secular(?) sea witch.
+I am a sea witch?
 I'm quite new to witchcraft, and I want to share my journey to learning more!

 Here's a picture of the ocean that I took on a vacation to Destin, Florida.